 Our Eve Ambassadors

-We are lucky enough to have lots of champions raising their voices and awareness with us – women and their families affected by these cancers, the medics and researchers who work on Eve funded programmes, celebrities who are passionate about helping with our mission.
+We are lucky enough to have lots of champions raising their voices and awareness with us – women and their families affected by these cancers, the medics and researchers who work on Eve funded programmes, and celebrities who are passionate about women's health.

-Eve Ambassadors play a critical role in getting the message out there: awareness of gynaecological cancers and funding for research need a step-change and The Eve Appeal is leading the campaign to get every woman able to recognise the signs and symptoms of these cancers and drive up funding to the whole gynaecological cancer research sector.
+Eve Ambassadors play a critical role in getting the message out there: awareness of gynaecological cancers and funding for research.

 Cherry Healey - TV presenter